antonagestam/goose/README.md

 - [x] Disable fancy output when not a TTY (`if sys.stdout.isatty(): ...`)
 - [ ] Flag for disabling freezing, and instead error out if lock files are out of sync.
       In CI, we don't want to be silently overwriting lock files.
+- [ ] `until_complete()` could be improved to generate _type_ of event, such as
+      "spawned", "finished".
+In non-tty, this could be used to print unfancy text output.
+- [ ] Error on changed files.